mongodb/docs/source/includes/fact-ubuntu-lts-support.rst

-MongoDB only provides packages for 64-bit LTS (long-term support) Ubuntu releases.
+MongoDB only provides packages for 64-bit LTS (long-term support) Ubuntu releases:
-For example, 14.04 LTS (trusty), 16.04 LTS (xenial), and so on.
-These packages may work with other Ubuntu releases, however, they are not supported.

-MongoDB 3.6 is no longer supported on Ubuntu 12.04 LTS (precise).
+- 16.04 LTS (xenial)

+See :ref:`mongodb-supported-platforms` for more information.